 Hypothetical IMR: The concept of hypothetical IMR has been removed with the effective date of this statement.
-This was a historical concept to eliminate IMR for what would be generated if the remaining assets associated with a ceded block a business were to be sold, ultimately reflecting a ceding of IMR that had yet to be established.
+This was a historical concept to eliminate IMR for what would be generated if the remaining assets associated with a ceded block of business were to be sold, ultimately reflecting a ceding of IMR that had yet to be established.
 After assessing the theoretical basis and practical limitations, the concept of hypothetical IMR was eliminated.
 Discussion of the rationale supporting this position is retained in Issue Paper ___.

 Excess Withdrawal Test: The excess withdrawal formula calculation has been eliminated.
 With the elimination, reporting entities shall recognize immediately realized capital losses from known liquidity sales and not defer them through the IMR.
 A new disclosure attestation was incorporated with the effective date of this statement to identify known liquidity sales losses.

-Market Value Adjustments: The inclusion of all market value adjustments in IMR is a change from historical guidance where they were only included in accordance with a materiality threshold.
+Market Value Adjustments: The inclusion of all MVAs in IMR is a change from historical guidance where they were only included in accordance with a materiality threshold.
 With the revisions, reporting of market value adjustments is separately divided between realized gains and losses on the IMR schedule.

 REFERENCES